-The role of the Audit and Risk Committee is to assist the Board of Directors fulfil its governance and oversight responsibilities regarding the safeguarding of assets and members' deposits; and to ensure compliance with regulatory requirements.
-Committee responsibilities are to:
+The role of the Internal Audit, Risk and Compliance Committee is to assist the Board of Directors fulfil its governance and oversight responsibilities regarding the safeguarding of assets and members' deposits, and to ensure compliance with regulatory requirements.
+Committee responsibilities include:

-- ensure the independence, and ongoing effectiveness of the Internal Audit function and its compliance with the Credit Union Act. - engage with the external auditor to confirm their independence. - oversee the risk management function and ensure key risks to PCU are identified and managed consistent with risk tolerance levels agreed with the board.
+- Ensuring the independence, and ongoing effectiveness of the Internal Audit function and its compliance with the Credit Union Act. - Reviewing the internal audit charter, annual plan, and audit reports on a regular basis, and taking appropriate actions. - Overseeing the risk management function and ensuring key risks to Progressive Credit Union are identified and managed, consistent with risk tolerance levels agreed with the Board. - Overseeing the compliance function to ensure that all regulatory requirements are complied with. - Engaging with external auditors regarding the financial reporting process.